 Meet Our Training Team

 Marianne is the Director of the California Coast LifeWays Early Childhood Training.
-She has been involved in Waldorf education for nearly 40 years as a mother, early childhood teacher and facilitator of Waldorf parenting groups.
+She has been involved in Waldorf education for over 40 years as a mother, early childhood teacher and facilitator of Waldorf parenting groups.
 She holds a B.A. in English and attended Emerson College in England, a center for Waldorf teacher training.
 Much of Marianne’s focus and interest has been on all things early childhood.
 She was a co-founder of The Ark (Fair Oaks, CA) in 1977, one of the first Waldorf toy stores in North America.
 The growing interest in Waldorf education in this country led her to become the first Managing Editor of Renewal, A Journal for Waldorf Education.
-For 15 years Marianne developed and led parent support groups in the Sacramento, CA area and for the past 7 years she has taught in the San Francisco Waldorf School Parenting program.
+For 15 years Marianne developed and led parent support groups in the Sacramento, CA area and for 8 years she taught in the San Francisco Waldorf School Parenting program.

 When her own children were young, Mary had a LifeWays home program with such a long waiting list that she decided a LifeWays center was necessary.
-In 2002, she opened LifeWays Early Childhood Center in Milwaukee where she still works alongside a wonderful staff of caregivers.
+In 2002, she opened LifeWays Early Childhood Center in Milwaukee where she served as director for 13 years.

 Mary has a business degree from University of Wisconsin-Madison and was a student in the very first LifeWays training.
-She is a consultant for LifeWays North America and serves as Board President, directs the Wisconsin LifeWays Training, and in 2010 co-authored Home Away From Home: LifeWays Care of Children and Families with Cynthia Aldinger.
+She is a lead teacher and Training Coordinator for LifeWays North America and serves as Board President, and in 2010 co-authored Home Away From Home: LifeWays Care of Children and Families with Cynthia Aldinger.

 Mary’s favorite thing about LifeWays is seeing both children and their caregivers thrive in a home-like environment that truly values and respects them.